 As stated in Section 2.2.9.2, the landscape of the project area is characterized by commercial buildings, the adjacent San Francisco International Airport, and distant mountainous features.
 The land use within the project corridor is primarily urban commercial, with urban residential areas north, west, and south of the project area.
-In this section, the proposed project is evaluated relative to other projects and Chapter 2 Affected Environment, Environmental Consequences, and Avoidance, Minimization, and/or Mitigation Measures developments in the immediate area, in order to assess the potential for cumulative impacts to the visual/aesthetics resource area.
+In this section, the proposed project is evaluated relative to other projects and developments in the immediate area, in order to assess the potential for cumulative impacts to the visual/aesthetics resource area.